emissary-ingress/emissary/SECURITY_RELEASE_PROCESS.md

 This disclosure process draws heavily from that of the Envoy Proxy -- many thanks!

-## Emissary Security Team (EST)
+## Emissary Security Team (EMST)

 Security vulnerabilities should be handled quickly and sometimes privately.
 The primary goal of this process is to reduce the total time users are vulnerable to publicly known exploits.

-The Emissary Security Team (EST) is responsible for organizing the entire response including internal communication and external disclosure but will need help from relevant developers to successfully run this process.
+The Emissary Security Team (EMST) is responsible for organizing the entire response including internal communication and external disclosure but will need help from relevant developers to successfully run this process.

 The initial Emissary Security Team will consist of all [maintainers](MAINTAINERS.md), with communications initially handled via email to [secalert@datawire.io](mailto:secalert@datawire.io).
-In the future, we may change the membership of the EST, or the communication mechanism.
+In the future, we may change the membership of the EMST, or the communication mechanism.

 ## Private Disclosure Process